keycloak/keycloak-community/design/keycloak.x/configuration.md

 Below is a list of config by category we should introduce initially:

+### Installation layout

+* keycloak.home - Defaults to installation directory of Keycloak
+* keycloak.config-file - Defaults to `${keycloak.config-dir}/keycloak.properties`
+* keycloak.config-dir - Defaults to `${keycloak.home}/conf`
+* keycloak.data-dir - Defaults to `${keycloak.home}/data`
+* keycloak.log-dir - Defaults to `${keycloak.home}/log`
+* keycloak.provider-dir - Defaults to `${keycloak.home}/providers`
+* keycloak.theme-dir - Defaults to `${keycloak.home}/themes`

+### Profile

+* profile.dev - boolean - defaults to `false`
+* profile.preview - boolean - defaults to `false`

+If `profile.dev` is enabled it will change the default configuration for `http.enabled` to `true`.
+We also plan to use this to enable other secure by default configuration, for example only permitting `*` as a client redirect-uri if `profile.dev` is enabled. `profile.dev` will also enabled an embedded H2 database as the default database.

+Enabling/disabling individual features are done with `profile.feature.<featureName>=true|false`

 ### HTTP

-Keycloak.X will not come with the capability to generate a self-signed certificate.
-Instead, Keycloak by default will complain if a certificate has not been configured, but will allow explicitly disabling SSL for development purposes.

-* http.mode - Options `ssl` (default), `unsecure`
+Keycloak will use a secure by default approach and require `http` to be explicitly enabled. `http` can also be enabled by enabling `profile.devMode`, or with the `proxy.mode` option.

+If `https` is enabled and no certificate is configured Keycloak will show a warning.
+It will not generate a self-signed certificate like the old Keycloak distribution does.

+* http.enabled - boolean - defaults to `false`
-* http.port
+* http.port - int - defaults to `8080`
-* http.ssl-port
+* https.enabled - boolean - defaults to `true`
+* https.port - int - defaults to `8443`
-* http.ssl.certificate.file
+* https.certificate.file
-* http.ssl.certificate.key-file
+* https.certificate.key-file
-* http.ssl.certificate.key-store-file
+* https.certificate.key-store-file
-* http.ssl.certificate.key-store-file-type
+* https.certificate.key-store-file-type
-* http.ssl.certificate.key-store-password
+* https.certificate.key-store-password
-* http.ssl.certificate.trust-store-file
+* https.certificate.trust-store-file
-* http.ssl.certificate.trust-store-file-type
+* https.certificate.trust-store-file-type
-* http.ssl.certificate.trust-store-password
+* https.certificate.trust-store-password
-* http.ssl.cipher-suites
+* https.cipher-suites
-* http.ssl.protocols
+* https.protocols
-* http.ssl.client-auth
+* https.client-auth

 ### Proxy Mode

 The proxy mode will allow an easy way to configure if Keycloak is hosted behind a reverse-proxy or not, including how SSL is terminated.

-* proxy.mode - Options are `none` (default), `reencrypt`, `edge` and `passthrough`.
+* proxy.mode - none|reencrypt|passthrough - default value is `none`

-Setting `proxy.mode` will under the covers configure `http.mode` as well as `quarkus.http.proxy-address-forwarding`.
+Setting `proxy.mode` will under the covers change the default values for `http.enabled`, `https.enabled` and `quarkus.http.proxy-address-forwarding`.

 ## Database